 Program: M.A., Geography

 The Master of Arts in Geography provides the student with a high degree of flexibility in the selection of courses used to meet the program requirements.
 Courses may be selected from any of the graduate offerings in geomorphology, climatology, biogeography, economic geography, cultural geography, urban geography, regional geography, cartography and geographic information science.
-This option prepares students for advanced Ph.D. study, community college teaching and professional careers in business, government or industry.
+This degree prepares students for advanced Ph.D. study, community college teaching and professional careers in business, government or industry.

 A. Requirements for Admission